cheqd/cheqd-node/README.md

 * Staking and participating in public-permissionless governance
 * Governance framework for public-permissionless self-sovereign identity networks
 * Creating [`did:cheqd` method DIDs](https://docs.cheqd.io/identity/architecture/adr-list/adr-001-cheqd-did-method), DID Documents ("DIDDocs")
-* Querying DIDs/DIDDocs using our [Universal Resolver driver](https://github.com/cheqd/did-resolver)
+* Querying DIDs/DIDDocs using our [Universal Resolver driver](https://docs.cheqd.io/identity/guides/did-resolver)
 * Creating and managing Verifiable Credentials anchored to DIDs on cheqd mainnet
-* Creating [on-ledger "resources" (e.g., schemas, visual representations of credentials, etc)](https://blog.cheqd.io/our-approach-to-resources-on-ledger-25bf5690c975) that can be used in DIDDocs and Verifiable Credentials.
-This is used to support [AnonCreds](https://hyperledger.github.io/anoncreds-spec/)
+* Creating [on-ledger DID-Linked "resources" (e.g., schemas, visual representations of credentials, etc)](https://docs.cheqd.io/identity/guides/did-linked-resources) that can be used in DIDDocs and Verifiable Credentials.
+This is used to support [AnonCreds on cheqd](https://docs.cheqd.io/identity/guides/using-on-ledger-resources-to-support-anoncreds)
-* Custom pricing for DID and Resources with burn to manage inflation.
+* Custom [pricing for DID and Resources](https://product.cheqd.io/product-essentials/why-cheqd/pricing) with burn to manage inflation.

 ### 🔮 Upcoming functionality